 Dr. Kalkines served for several years as the psychological consultant to the Jacksonville Sheriff's Office Negotiator Team.
 He currently operates a Safeguard Program to assess and help protect the mental health of officers involved in duties which are potentially psychologically damaging, even to otherwise healthy individuals, such as ICAC, undercover, etc.

-Dr. Kalkines has also served as a forensic psychological expert for the defense in cases in which law enforcement agencies have been defendants in civil litigation, primarily involving employment practices.
+Dr. Kalkines has also served as a forensic psychological expert, typically for the defense, in cases in which law enforcement agencies have been defendants in civil litigation, primarily involving employment practices.